There’s lots of noise in the world at the moment. Do you find that you are triggered when someone speaks about health, money or even relationships?

 Using 🥰 Self-love 🥰 to get through your triggers?

-Self care to me, is allowing ourselves some time out to understand the thoughts that have come up and combine that with a need deep down for growth.
+Self care to me, is allowing ourselves some time out to understand and process the thoughts that have come up and combine that with a need deep down for growth.
 If you are a slow processor (like me) then it is always good to answer important messages once you have had time to process your thoughts.

 There are many ways to do this.